itsasimiqbal/SeBRe/README.md

 **SeBRe (Segmenting Brain Regions) is a high-throughput toolbox to generate brain atlas through deep learning**

-__SeBRe demo__:
+—__SeBRe demo__:
 Run the following notebook to reproduce the results of SeBRe.

 ![alt text](https://github.com/itsasimiqbal/SeBRe/blob/master/SeBRe_block_diagram.png)

-To train SeBRe on your (custom) dataset:
+—**To train SeBRe on your (custom) dataset**:
-1. Collect brain sections and place each of them in a separate folder with the following naming convention e.g.
+__1__.
+Collect brain sections and place each of them in a separate folder with the following naming convention e.g.

-2. Draw ground-truth (binary) masks on Regions of Interest (ROIs) e.g. cortex, hippocampus, etc. using a scalar vector graphics (SVG) software such as Boxy SVG [Ref], RectLabel [Ref], Inkscape [Ref], etc. and assign a unique color code to each ROI.
+__2__.
+Draw ground-truth (binary) masks on Regions of Interest (ROIs) e.g. cortex, hippocampus, etc. using a scalar vector graphics (SVG) software such as Boxy SVG [Ref], RectLabel [Ref], Inkscape [Ref], etc. and assign a unique color code to each ROI.
 In the figure below, mouse brain section is using before (a) and after (d) annotation by human expert.
 A zoomed-in examples of cortex (b) and hindbrain (c) are shown to precisely match the boundaries of masks with the corresponding ROIs.
 ![alt text](https://github.com/itsasimiqbal/SeBRe/blob/master/Supp_figure_1.png)

-3. Run the following notebook to generate the binary (black and white) masks to train SeBRe deep neural network (DNN).
+__3__.
+Run the following notebook to generate the binary (black and white) masks to train SeBRe deep neural network (DNN).
 The notebook will generate the file names in SeBRe-readable format.

-4. Run the following notebook to train the SeBRe DNN on your dataset.
+__4__.
+Run the following notebook to train the SeBRe DNN on your dataset.

-5. Run the following notebook to test the SeBRe DNN on your dataset.
+__5__.
+Run the following notebook to test the SeBRe DNN on your dataset.